yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-20-github-pages-migration.md

 When it comes to build a site, I'd agree with Mr. Gekko here: there's nothing to be ashamed to be a greedy cheapskate - go nuts with the free resources.
 Big thanks to the hardwork of open source community contributors; they're truly the lynchpin of our modern society!

 And.., a little patience goes a long way too.
 When you're tweaking stuff, you're bound to be frustrated with minor hiccups here and there.
-But Google is your friend. :)
+But ~~Google~~ Bing is your friend. :)